celleleven/Open-Temperature-Block/README.md

 Wire Arduino Uno with dashboard circuit, RJ11 port, two thermistors, ~~Ultra sonic Sensor~~ BTS7960, fan, and water pump.

-Wire Peltier's to DTS7960 and 12VAC power supply to circuit.
+Wire Peltier's to DTS7960 and 12VAC power supply to the circuit.

 Physically validate wires are correctly installed using a voltmeter to verify continuity.